 - a.
 Maintenance: Maintain protection fencing in good effective condition at the approved and inspected location.
 Fencing that is damaged during site work shall be repaired and placed in the approved location prior to resuming work in the area.
 Failure to maintain tree protection fencing in the approved locations may result in a code violation. - b.
 Removal: Fencing may be removed when all building demolition activity that could cause damage or harm to trees and other vegetation has been completed and is no longer occurring on site (i.e., no use of heavy equipment; no delivery trucks and contractor vehicles driving or parking off driveway; no utility trenching; etc.). - 5.
 Branch Pruning.
 Trees proposed for preservation should be pruned prior to construction commencing.
 Dead, dying, and hanging branches should be pruned to reduce the likelihood of branch failure and increase site safety.
 Branches that may conflict with equipment may also be considered for removal.
 Branches that may be in conflict with required building, pedestrian, and road clearance should also be removed prior to construction.
 The following limitations apply to these pruning specifications: - a.
 Climbing spurs shall not be used. - b.
 All pruning cuts shall be made in a matter that is consistent with the ANSI A300 Part 1 pruning cuts section 7. - c.
-Cuts should be 2 to 4-inches in diameter, not to exceed 4-inches. - d.
+Cuts should be 2 to 4-inches in diameter, not to exceed 4-inches unless approved by the project arborist.

+- d.
 No more than one-fourth of the live crown of the tree shall be pruned in an annual growing season.
 If more than one-fourth of the live crown of the tree needs to be pruned to accomplish the pruning objectives, the additional pruning shall be delayed until the following annual growing season. - e.
 Work practices shall be consistent with the current ANSI A300 Part 1 pruning practices section 8 and the ANSI Z133 standard. - 6.
 Root Pruning.
 Excavation should be done slowly and methodically, several inches at a time to avoid root damage.
 Roots in conflict with proposed structures will either be cut or preserved, which may require site modifications.
 If roots are in direct conflict with proposed improvements, the arborist will guide the cutting of roots.
 A reciprocating saw with a clean, wood cutting blade should be used.
 The cut surface should then be covered with native soil.
 Cut roots will be documented for the property owner.
-Post-construction treatment, such as providing supplemental watering and fertilizer may be recommended.

-- 7. Compaction Prevention.
-Prior to construction, a 12-inch layer of wood chips shall be placed over geotextile fabric to minimize compaction from heavy equipment within the critical root zones of trees 2419, 2420, 2429, 3602, and 4098.
+Post-construction treatment, such as providing supplemental watering and fertilizer may be recommended. - 7.
+Compaction Prevention.
+Prior to construction, a 12-inch layer of wood chips shall be placed over geotextile fabric to minimize compaction from heavy equipment within the critical root zones of trees 7077 through 7085.
 The fabric and wood chips shall be removed when improvements within the critical root zones under project arborist supervision are complete, and compaction is no longer an issue.
 Approved alternatives to fabric and wood chips such as the use of steel plates may be used. - 8.
-Paving within Critical Root Zones- Suspend pavement over the root zone or use a modified pavement profile as shown in Figure 1.
-Methods to minimize the depth of the modified pavement profile such as the use of concrete, reinforced pavement should be implemented.
-Also, methods to improve air and water exchange through the pavement such as the use of permeable paving materials or 4-inch diameter aeration holes at 10 feet on center should be used.
-Curbs constructed adjacent to the trees may need to be roll curbs or extruded curbs to minimize excavation where there are structural roots. - 9.
-Foundation Construction Adjacent to Trees 2419 and 2420 To minimize root zone impacts, the foundation to the west of trees 2419 and 2420 may need to be bridged over any critical structural roots uncovered during excavation.
-Note that the elevation of the building shall be carefully planned so that root impacts are minimized and bridging of roots is possible. - 10.
 Erosion control.
 Straw wattles should be used as erosion control at the edge of the root protection zone if required by the City of Salem.
-Do not trench or use sediment fencing inside tree protection fencing. - 11.
-Supplemental water during construction Preserved trees should be provided supplemental water twice a week between the months of May and September.
+Do not trench or use sediment fencing inside tree protection fencing. - 9.
+Supplemental water during construction.
+Preserved trees should be provided supplemental water twice a week between the months of May and September.
 Trees should be watered deeply, moisture reaching 12 inches below existing.
-A water trunk will likely be required to provide adequate supplemental water to retained trees.
+A water truck will likely be required to provide adequate supplemental water to retained trees.

-12. Project arborist oversight:
+10. Project arborist oversight.